TrentBrunson/Machine_Learned/README.md

 ###
 Interim Evaluation
 ######
 Since **LendingClub** is a peer-to-peer lending, the assumption is that members are not mortgage brokers or bankers.
 It's expected they lack the deep financial background to evaluate and manage lending risk; that's why they're in the this special club.
 As such, members require help to avoid high-risk situations, or when encountering one, assign a higher premium (interest rate) commensurate with the risk.
 The model needs to be precise identifying those who are high-risk.
 None of the models are.
 None of these models are recommended from this group.
 Next, will ensemble classifiers be less wrong?
-They kind of have to be...99% miss rate in the key category is awful.
+They kind of have to be...99% miss rate in the key metric is awful.

 #### Ensemble Classifiers